Growing Poems

 Poetry is meant to be a liberating medium for expression, yet it also encourages precise use of words as kids home in on what they wish to communicate.
 The buried treasure kids discover is the skill to harness language to enrich their work in all disciplines.
 And since poetry is meant to be read aloud, it also can bolster presentation skills.
 Ideally, it will help them grow into effective, compelling wordsmiths and communicators.

-Advanced Preparation: Make a Word Harvest worksheet.
+Advanced Preparation: Print out enough Word Harvest worksheets for your class.
+Or, make your own.
 Divide a piece of paper in half and on one site write “Observations – External (Use Senses)” and on the other side write “Feelings and Reactions – Internal.”
 Make enough copies for each student.

 Laying the Groundwork: